solana-labs/solana/docs/src/running-validator/validator-start.md

 Running the validator as a systemd unit is one easy way to manage running in the background.

-Assuming you have a user called `sol` on your machine, create the file `/etc/systemd/system/sol.service` with the following:
+Assuming you have a user called `sand` on your machine, create the file `/etc/systemd/system/sand.service` with the following:

 ```